lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 ----------------------------

 We don't always have to initialize `morphing parameters` by hand.
 We can use a `XML template` instead.
-Here is an example of a template file:
+Here is an example of a template file (you can also download it from :download:`here <../../../src/python/molpher/examples/cocaine-procaine-template.xml>`):

 ..  literalinclude:: ../../../src/python/molpher/examples/cocaine-procaine-template.xml
     :language: xml